Introduction

-While they may lack high-end infrastructure, they make up for it with decent mountain terrain.
+No shade at either resort—they both know who they are: small, quirky, slightly off-the-beaten-path spots with a laid-back vibe.
+They might lack high-end infrastructure, but they more than make up for it with decent mountain terrain.

-Muju Deogyusan Resort Review and Travel Guide
+Muju Deogyusan Resort Travel Guide

 Location